As a beagle owner, I am often asked what it’s like living with these mischievous pups. Well, let me tell you…there’s never a dull moment!

 Their pack animal nature and social behavior may lead to anxiety and distress when left alone for prolonged periods.

 However, there are several strategies and techniques that can be employed to manage separation anxiety in beagles.
-Providing plenty of exercise and mental stimulation, gradually acclimating them to being alone, and using calming aids like pheromone diffusers or dog radios can be helpful.

 By addressing their separation anxiety, you can ensure that your beagle is happy and healthy even when you’re away from home.